bitcraze/bitcraze-website/src/development/development-overview.md

 create the best possible measurement of the platform orientation.
 * **Control theory:** The platform consists of a number of different control-loops.
 Both for controlling roll/pitch/yaw onboard the Crazyflie, but also for controlling the platform if you use external positioning system.
 * **Radio protocols:** The Crazyflie communicates via radio with the host.
 The protocol is very basic but has the potential to be expanded with more features.
 * **USB:** The Crazyradio uses USB device to communication with the host real-time systems: The Crazyflie firmware is very time critical.
-* **Positioning** We have many positioning systems such as the LPS system, the lighthouse system and optirack.
+* **Positioning** We have many positioning systems such as the Loco Positioning System, the lighthouse system and support for mocap systems.
 The quality of the positioning is something that always can be improved.
-* **Onboard autonomy** Recently we have implement the App layer which enables out-of-tree build of your own application upon the Crazyflie firmware.
+* **Onboard autonomy** The App layer enables out-of-tree builds of your own application upon the Crazyflie firmware.

 The different systems use different languages.
 So if you are looking at using a specific language there are a few to choose from: